silexlabs/silex-strapi-11ty/readme.md

 ## Usage

-Start strapi with this command, it will start a server on http://localhost:1337
+Start strapi with this command, it will start a server on http://localhost:1337 with a default admin user (email: admin@admin.com, password: adminADMIN1)

 ```bash
 $ npm run strapi